allthingstalk/raspberrypi-python-client/library.md

 _parameters:_

-- `value:same` as for 'send' and 'sendValueHTTP'
+- `value:` same as for 'send' and 'sendValueHTTP'
 - `assetId:` the id of the asset to send the value to.
 This id must be the full id as found on the cloud app
 <type>type assetId:</type> basestring